 The Ego and Duality

-Instead, our lives become centered around judgement, condemnation, and fear.
-As a result, we alienate and destroy others who we perceive of as being “bad,” “wrong,” and “sinful” to protect our ideas of what is “right” and “holy.”
+Instead, our lives become centered around judgment, condemnation, and fear.
+And as a result, we alienate and destroy others who we perceive as being “bad,” “wrong,” and “sinful” to protect our ideas of what is “right” and “holy.”

-Not only do we sever ourselves from others, but we are cut off from ourselves as well.
-Anything within us that we perceive of as being “evil/bad/wrong/sinful” we suppress, repress and deny the existence of.
+Not only do we sever ourselves from others, but we’re cut off from ourselves as well.
+Anything within us that we perceive as being “evil/bad/wrong/sinful” we suppress, repress, and deny the existence of.

 The Folly of Demonizing the Ego

 I’ve heard so many people in the spiritual community condemn the ego and speak of it with such great resentment.
 However, the belief that our egos are “evil” or need to be “killed/destroyed” is just a reflection of the mind stuck in duality!

 Why the Ego Isn’t You

 In other words, how can anything within you that is subject to birth, change, and decay really be you?

 Take a break.
 Really.
 Do the experiment now.

 Now that you’ve done the experiment, read over your words.
 Likely, you would have written something along the lines of, “I am Jane Doe.
 I’m a wife, mother, and friend.
 I’m a fighter, a dreamer, and a spiritual seeker.
-I am 38 years old, have three children and am a skilled artist.”
+I am 38 years old, have three children, and am a skilled artist.”